FugLong/Nano33_PC_Head_Tracker/readme.md

     - [This](https://www.thingiverse.com/thing:6111323) is a 3d printed sleeve for the arduino that helps protect it as well as create a perfect spot to attach sticky tape/velcro. (also in the links section)
     - In the future I have plans on creating another version with room for a battery for fully wireless operation.
 Will link here when done.

-## 3. Setup
+## 3. Setup (Arduino Editor)

 Start by booting up Arduino Editor.

 #### **VERY IMPORTANT:**
-In the Library Manager tab on the left bar, you must make sure you do **NOT** have the library "Arduino_LSM9DS1" installed.
+In the Library Manager tab on the left bar, you must make sure you do **NOT** have the library "Arduino_LSM9DS1" by Arduino installed.

 Now Go to **Sketch>Include Library>Add .ZIP Library** and point it where you downloaded this repo.
 It should install the library and ask you if you want to install dependencies.
 Say yes.